 ‘In most developing countries, well over half of the urban workforce is informal.
 Yet informal workers – and their livelihoods – tend to be ignored or excluded in city planning and local economic development.
 No amount of social or financial inclusion can make up for exclusion from city plans and economic policies.
 The urban informal workforce, especially the working poor, need to be recognized, valued and supported as economic agents who contribute to the economy and to society.’

-– Marty Chen, International Coordinator, WIEGO Network and Lecturer in Public Policy, Harvard Kennedy School Affiliated Professor, Harvard Graduate School of Design
+– Marty Chen, Senior Advisor, WIEGO Network and Lecturer in Public Policy, Harvard Kennedy School Affiliated Professor, Harvard Graduate School of Design

 Widespread unemployment and underemployment plus growing income inequality are at the core of the development challenge today.
 And supporting the informal workforce is the key pathway to tackling unemployment/underemployment and income inequality – as most of the working poor are employed in the informal economy where, on average, earnings are low plus costs and risks are high.
 This makes it difficult for the working poor to work their way out of poverty without a support services and a supportive policy environment.